 3 types of virtual interviews

-An AI interview is a fully automatic screening interview, where candidates are asked a series of statements and open-ended questions.
+An AI interview is a fully automatic screening interview powered by Conversational Artificial Intelligence (CAI) technology, which allows a computer to mimic and carry out conversational experiences with candidates.
+CAI-powered interview software can understand, process, and respond to human language.
+This offers a more immersive and fair interview experience for all candidates.
+It also creates higher reliability and consistency.
+During an AI interview, candidates are asked a series of statements and open-ended questions.
 In their own time, they can elaborate on their answer without being interrupted or judged.
-Tengai is one example of a digital AI interview that uses machine learning to interpret candidates' answers.
+Tengai is one example of an AI interview that uses machine learning to interpret candidates' answers.

 Bias and prejudice in a video interview